Locally Consistent K-relations: Entailment and Axioms of Functional Dependence: Conclusions and further directions

-We conclude by listing some interesting questions deserving further study: \begin{itemize} \item Does there exist a characterisation akin to Theorem \ref{thm:nosup} for arbitrary context sets?
-What is the structure of the equivalence relation on monoids that is defined by $K$-realisability of contextual families (cf. Prop. \ref{prop:char})? \item Is the full (non-unary) entailment problem for FDs invariant of the monoid (cf. Cor. \ref{cor:simple})?
-Is the entailment problem finitely axiomatisable and decidable?
-For the Boolean monoid, this is a subproblem of the undecidable implication problem for FDs and inclusion dependencies \cite{chandra85}. \end{itemize}
+\begin{itemize} \item Does there exist a characterisation akin to Theorem \ref{thm:nosup} for arbitrary context sets? \item Can a more general decomposition theorem---analogous to Proposition \ref{prop:combination}---be obtained for $\Rp$-families? \item What is the structure of the equivalence relation on monoids that is defined by $K$-realisability of contextual families (cf. Prop. \ref{prop:char})?
+E.g., if the monoid has a non-zero idempotent element $a$ (i.e., $a+a=a$), then every contextual family is realisable.
+What can be said about monoids without idempotent elements, apart from $0$? \item The chain rule and the cycle rule are presented as infinite axiom schemas.
+Can these rules be simplified?
+Are they implied by some more fundamental rule?
+Can we replace the infinite schemas with a finite set of rules? \item Is the full (non-unary) entailment problem for FDs invariant of the monoid (cf. Corollaries \ref{cor:simple} and \ref{cor:RtoN})?
+For any monoid with a non-zero idempotent element, the entailment problem coincides with that of the Boolean monoid. \item Is the entailment problem finitely axiomatisable and decidable?
+For the Boolean monoid, this is a subproblem of the undecidable implication problem for FDs and inclusion dependencies~\cite{chandra85}.
+Note that, inclusion dependencies (see e.g., \cite{abi95}) can be used to express the local consistency property (in the non-contextual setting).
+Hence the intricacies that arise in our axioms for FDs arise already in the non-contextual setting, if FDs are axiomatised together with inclusion dependencies. \end{itemize} Recent work by Hirvonen \shortcite{DBLP:journals/tocl/Hirvonen24,DBLP:journals/corr/abs-2510-08112} considers the implication problem and the axiomatisability of functional dependencies together with unary inclusion dependencies, also in the monoidal setting.
+As this analysis is restricted to the uni-relational setting, their results do not translate to our more general framework.
+Nevertheless, generalising their work to our setting may prove fruitful.